speakeasy-api/sdk-generation-action/README.md

 ### `create_release`

-Whether to create a release for the new SDK version.
+Whether to create a release for the new SDK version if using `direct` mode.
 Default `"true"`.
 This will also create a tag for the release, allowing the Go SDK to be retrieved via a tag with Go modules.

 ### `publish_python`